Agri-Weather-Yield Drivers

 • District-level analytical tables for weather-yield-environment signals

-• Reproducible notebooks documenting methods and intermediate outputs
+• Notebooks documenting methods, checks, and intermediate outputs

 • Risk and suitability-oriented map views for comparative interpretation